 The question I get asked a lot is: are there any cheaper alternatives?

-For people on a budget, or perhaps want to use Vitamin C serum for other parts of the body and not just the face, using a more inexpensive serum could be a great choice.
+For people on a budget, or perhaps want to use Vitamin C serum for other parts of the body and not just the face, the serums below might be a better option.